 The employer will contract with the apprentice and provider organisations (where relevant) to ensure that development and support can be delivered to 'the letter' and 'in the spirit' of the Level 5, LST Standard.
-The employer must select a relevant training provider from the Register of Apprenticeship Training Providers (ROATP) and an End-Point Assessment Organisation (EPAO) from those listed on the Register of End-Point Assessment Organisations (ROEPAO).
+The employer must select a relevant training provider from the Register of Apprenticeship Training Providers (RoATP) and an End-Point Assessment Organisation (EPAO) from those listed on the Register of End-Point Assessment Organisations (RoEPAO).

-The Assessment Gateway cannot be passed until the apprentice has spent a minimum of 24 months, on-programme and met all the Gateway criteria.
+The Assessment Gateway cannot be passed until the apprentice has spent typically 24 months on-programme and met all the Gateway criteria.
 The EPA will be fully completed within a further 8-week period, following Gateway.
 Once the employer has confirmed the apprentice has met all requirements of the Standard, the employer will immediately notify the EPAO in writing, initiating the process detailed in the table below.